ImmyGarth01/A00025521---OSJournal-/Phase-1/phase-1.md

 In regards to the IP addressing, this is automantically set by Oracle Boxe's built-in DHCP service, thus assigning a private IP address to the Ubuntu Server.
 The host workstation is tehn also assigned an IP address on the same subnet,which ultimately allows for there to be direct communication between the two systems.

 ## 5. CLI Specifications Documentation
+Below are screenshots of my Command Line terminal with the system specifications